Fractured Magic: Egil Interlude V

 “Yes,” Oskar said easily.

 “We’re students at the Academy, you see, and we’re about to enter our final year,” Helge explained.
-“The Academy’s the best school in the entire province, you know, and it’s tradition that every year, the exiting class gives the rising seniors a dare to complete.
+“The Academy’s the best school in the entire province, and it’s tradition that every year, the exiting class gives the rising seniors a dare to complete.
 Ours is to meet a frìth and bring back proof.”

 Roman raised an eyebrow.